Green School Flag

 The aim of Green-Schools is to increase students’ and participant awareness of environmental issues through classroom studies and to transfer this knowledge into positive environmental action in the school and also in the wider community.
 Schools that have successfully completed all the elements of the programme are awarded the ‘Green-Flag’.
 This award has now become a well-recognised Eco-Label.
 The award has to be renewed every two years.

 One of the key success factors of the Green-Schools programme is that it is a themed programme.
-That is, schools undertaking the programme work through the seven steps one theme at a time.
-The themes in sequence are:

-1. Litter & Waste
+1. Litter and Waste

 2. Energy